 Woodrow Wilson Visiting Fellow - Fania Davis

-Mount Mary University will welcome Fania E. Davis to campus October 7-10, 2019 to explore restorative justice and how it relates to Mount Mary University’s founding principle of social justice.
-Davis is a Restorative Justice Scholar and will be on campus as part of the Woodrow Wilson Visiting Fellows Program (WWVF).
+Mount Mary University welcomed Fania E. Davis to campus October 7-10, 2019, to explore restorative justice and how it relates to Mount Mary University’s founding principle of social justice.
+Davis is a Restorative Justice Scholar and was on campus as part of the Woodrow Wilson Visiting Fellows Program (WWVF).
 As a social activist and civil rights attorney, Davis co-founded the Restorative Justice for Oakland Youth and has received many humanitarian awards.
-Through a variety of programs on campus, Davis will create better understanding and new connections between the academic and nonacademic worlds by sharing her social and restorative justice journey.
+Through a variety of programs on campus, Davis worked to create better understanding and new connections between the academic and nonacademic worlds by sharing her social and restorative justice journey.
+These programs included two guest lectures focusing on Davis' experiences and how they relate to Mount Mary's signature "Leadership for Social Justice" course, a lunch with our Caroline Scholars, a conversation about restorative justice and trauma with our Trauma Informed Care graduate students, and a workshop for faculty and staff introducing restorative justice practices.

 Community Keynote: Interrupting the School-to-Prison Pipeline Through Restorative Justice